ocpdude/adv-azure-upi-install/README.md

 All of the customized ARM templates I used can be found under /json.

-The script to follow is `AdvancedAzureUPIScript.txt`
+The script to follow is `install-script.md`

-TO DO: Convert scritp to markdown